cmolho/FixItMac/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+**Important Note**: When testing, please either comment out the email sending line (www/js/controllers.js, line 86) or change the email in line 85 of the same file to your own email.

 ## History
 FixItMac was created by students at Macalester College throughout their duration in a Software Design and Development course in the spring of 2016.